 The kit has fairly deep panel lines that detrat from its appearance.
 The kit did provide injection parts for the undercarriage.
 The Contrail kit has suffered the same fate as the TSR2 in that it could command high prices until Airfix produced a top of the range injection kit.

 This is one of the most sought after Contrail kits but beware - it is big!
-This model was on display at the Avon IPMS shpw in August 2014.
-I don't know the name of the builder, but intend to find out so that credit can be given.
+The colour scheme was designed for the aircraft but was never used.